 3 Hastings W.-Nw.
 J. Envtl.
 L. & Pol’y 193-208 (1996)

 Scholarly Commons Citation

 Babcock, Hope M., "Dual Regulation, Collaborative Management or Layered Federalism: Can Cooperative Federalism Models From Other Laws Save Our Public Lands?"
 (1996).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1172.
+1172.